-Number one rule of training your pack goat is you never, never, ever strike, hit, punch kick or slap your pack goat.
+Number one rule of training your pack goat is you never, never, ever strike, hit, punch, kick, or slap your pack goat.
 You have to remember, in the “world of pack goat” they see you as a goat.
-Hitting shows a goat it’s ok to interact with humans in a similar way.
+Hitting shows a goat it’s OK to interact with humans in a similar way.
 An up and coming aggressive goat will see that as an open door to interact with humans in the same way.
 It will often not be with you, but it will be with other humans, usually new humans or infrequent visitors who are smaller in size.
 Once this shows up you have an immediate problem that is most of the time correctable, but sometimes not.
-Here is a video showing you how to correct this.
-Avoid the whole thing as physical violence teaches a goat to mistrust you and that has negative implications as well.
-There are really only three forms of correction that work.
-A squirt bottle, something thrown at them, or yelling.
-All three of these startle a goat or make them uncomfortable.
-The only other corrective tool I use is my walking stick and I use it to put in their face as something “bothersome” much like when your friend in grade school would stick his finger in your face and it “bugged” you.
-It is a great corrective tool on the trail and I will go into depth about it later on in this article.
+Here is a video how to correct unwanted behavior.

 The other lesson that is necessary at this time is not to use their horns on you ever.
 They love to “lean” into at this age and you want to correct it simply by pushing them to the side (on their neck) and say “NO.” The same with when they jump on you, you push them down (by the body) and say “NO.” The reason you never push on their head is that is a very “goat” thing to do and it’s confusing for them as that is what they do with one another.
 It won’t be very fun for you when your 250 pound pack goat wants to lean in on you with his horns.

 On the trail the main thing for the babies to know is the command “GOATS” means we are heading out, follow me.
 And when you are training your pack goat kid to follow he will naturally try to be at the front near you and you do not want that.
 His rightful place is at the back as a young packer.
-I use my walking stick to push him to the side and the pester his face with the end of it till the adults step up and he is now being shuffled to the back.
+I use my walking stick to push him to the side and pester his face with the end of it till the adults step up.
+Once an adult passes him they will make sure he is shuffled to the back.
 He will try many times and you just need to continue to correct this behavior.